dshadoff/PCEmon_PLUS/README.md

 - Instead of swapping cables between joypad and computer, this board can change which input is active, without interrupting the communications between computer and microcontroller.
-- Currently, only a shell pass-thru interface with trivial commands are implemented (including input-swapping), with more to come once the rev. B boards are received and verified
+- Currently, it powers up with a shell pass-thru interface with trivial commands;
+typing the '|' will bring up an alternate interface which is being built, but can currently view and scroll through main memory and VRAM (with more to come)

 NOTES: